FSAs, HSAs, or HRAs: What's Best for Your Business?

 "This is a great plan for your healthy workforce with low medical costs and your wage earners who are going to want to hold on to that money they set aside, tax-free," says Shannon Anderson, senior HR generalist at Paychex.

 Whatever employees save in HSAs they can keep, grow tax-free, and then withdraw from, even years later.
 Those withdrawals are still tax-free as long as the money is spent on qualified medical expenses.
+Additionally, at age 65, withdrawals can be made penalty-free (still taxed as ordinary income) for any purpose.

 Who owns the account?

 HSAs are owned by the individual employee and follow the individual even if that person resigns, retires, or is terminated.
-This feature is one of the biggest differences between an HSA and HRA, which is owned by the employer.
+This feature is one of the biggest differences between an HSA and an HRA, which is owned by the employer.

 What expenses are covered by a health savings account?